 An alternative that will penetrate the soil is a pyrethrin spray such as Garden Safe Houseplant & Garden Insect Killer.
 This will kill fungus gnat larvae, as well as eliminate both adult gnats and spider mites.

-Almost no diseases whatsoever seem to have any effect on Persian shield.
+Almost no diseases whatsoever seem to have any effect on this plant!
 As plants that are accustomed to hot, humid conditions, they even appear to be immune to powdery mildew or other fungal leaf issues.
 Keep an eye out for damage caused by the pair of pests instead.